September 24th, 2018

 I took a lunch break at Evolution creek, where I had to wade across…the first and only crossing that I had to get my feet wet.
 I took off my shoes but used the opportunity to rinse the dirt out of my socks as I walked across in them.

-The Muir Hut is like no other I have had the pleasure of staying in.
+The Muir Hut is like no other I’ve had the pleasure of staying in.
 It’s built entirely of stone, is round like a yurt, and there are stone ledges built along the walls, with an empty stone floor in the middle.
 There used to be a fire place, but as there’s no vegetation at the top with which to make a fire, it’s been closed off.
 And there were the requisite stag horns above the old fire place.
 Every hut needs a pair of stag horns.

 The most amazing part was seeing the almost-full moon rise and light up the amphitheater of rocks around us.
 The infinity of rock, space, and time.
 To say it felt like we were on the surface of the moon is a cliche but the only way I could describe it.
 I wish I could have taken good pictures of it.
 Another Magical Mountain Moment.
 I am so blessed.